tehmaze/confidentiality/README.md

 ## Stream encryption

-Using AES-128-GCM for IV negotiation and AES-128-CTR for stream encryption.
+Using AES-128-GCM for IV hand over and AES-128-CTR for stream encryption.

 ### Encrypting